Disclaimer: This is Untrue.

 *Attribution: https://en.wikipedia.org/wiki/File:SynapseSchematic_lines.svg

-As far as the chemical synapse, an axon terminal of the presynaptic neuron holds a specific chemical substance called neurotransmitter such as glutamic acid.
-When signals are transmitted in the presynaptic neuron from the cell body to an axon terminal, the neurotransmitter such as glutamic acid in the axon terminal is released outward, into the space between the axon terminal and the postsynaptic neuron, typically between the axon terminal and the dendric spine of the postsynaptic neuron.
+As for the chemical synapse, the axon terminal of the presynaptic neuron holds specific chemical substances called neurotransmitters, such as glutamate.
+When a signal is transmitted along the presynaptic neuron from the cell body to the axon terminal, these neurotransmitters are released into the synaptic cleft—the space between the axon terminal and the postsynaptic neuron.
+This transmission typically occurs between the axon terminal and the dendritic spine of the postsynaptic neuron.

-The postsynaptic neuron has receptors around dendrites typically at the dendric spine.
-When the receptors receive the neurotransmitter such as glutamic acid, Ligand-Gated Ion Channels are activated and signal transmission in the postsynaptic neuron starts.
+The postsynaptic neuron has receptors located on its dendrites, typically at the dendritic spine.
+When these receptors receive a neurotransmitter like glutamate, Ligand-Gated Ion Channels are activated, initiating signal transmission within the postsynaptic neuron.

 * "Anion in Simple Wikipedia" https://simple.wikipedia.org/wiki/Anion